confluentinc/confluent-kafka-dotnet/examples/AvroSpecificLambda/Readme.md

   "TopicName": "mytopic"
 }

+When you publish the Lambda to AWS, you will need to ensure that it has access to your Kafka server.
+If your Kafka instance is in a VPC, then this Lambda also needs to be in the same VPC to access it.
+You will also need to specify Subnets and Security Groups for the Lambda to ensure that it has access to your Kafka and Schema Registry servers.

 ## If you are going to host a WebApi under a Lambda - Use Async Methods Only!